-For approved pilots, all offerers will undergo the appropriate CMMC assessment, and awardee must achieve the required CMMC level at time of contract award, and flow down the appropriate CMMC requirement to subcontractors.
+For approved pilots, all offerers will undergo the appropriate CMMC assessment, an awardee must achieve the required CMMC level at the time of contract award, and flow down the appropriate CMMC requirement to subcontractors.
 This allows for additional time to meet the CMMC certification requirement.

 *Source: Cybersecurity Maturity Model Certification | Carnegie Mellon University and The Johns Hopkins University Applied Physics Laboratory LLC Version 1.02

 As of January 2021, assessments will begin being submitted for a score.
-All assessments must be completed by a certified third party organization or a registered provider organization (RPO) Q1 overall – formal training program will begin that enable companies and cybersecurity firms to become a certified professional or assessor.
+All assessments must be completed by a certified third party organization or a registered provider organization (RPO) Q1 overall - formal training program will begin that enables companies and cybersecurity firms to become certified professionals or assessors.
 Certification levels 1-3 are anticipated to come first (as early as March or April).

 Once you understand the CMMC requirements outlined above, you can determine the maturity level you need to reach.
 This begins with defining the CUI stored, processed, and transmitted within your environment.

 While the DoD has expressed some degree of concern around the potential financial impact of reaching these CMMC requirements on small to medium-sized businesses, it has not outlined any provisions to assist these businesses with reaching the certification requirements.
 That’s why it’s important to outline a reasonable timeline and necessary resources (budget, personnel, etc.) around tasks like: